 Established in 2008 as part of the County Court Victoria jurisdiction, the County Koori Court is the first sentencing court for Aboriginal and Torres Strait Islander offenders in the higher jurisdiction in Australia.
-It follows the successful Koori Court model introduced at the Magistrates’ and Children’s Courts and sits at Melbourne, Mildura and Morwell.
+It follows the successful Koori Court model introduced at the Magistrates’ and Children’s Courts and sits at Latrobe Valley, Melbourne, Mildura and Shepparton.

 Indigenous accused must elect to go to Koori Court, consent to the jurisdiction and plead guilty.
 The plea hearing is conducted in three stages:

 Formal arraignment: guilty pleas may be entered at the initial Directions Hearing or on the plea date in the County Koori Court.
 Arraignment proceeds before the judge alone.

 Sentencing conversation: this procedure is different from the usual plea hearing.
 It is conducted in a specially designated courtroom with as little formality as possible.
 Participants talk in plain English, rather than using technical legal language.

 The conversation begins with an acknowledgement of country and the judge explains to the accused that the court respects Aboriginal people and culture and that the room has been smoked.

 The judge, elders and respected persons, the accused, the legal practitioner for the accused, prosecutor, Koori Court officer, corrections officer and the family/support of the accused sit around a table.
 All participants are introduced and explain their role.
 The participants discuss the offending behaviour.